CSE232-MSU/CSE232/labs/lab07.md

 Thus, whichever file pulls in the header file first, defines the pre-processor variable and declares the function for the entire compilation.
 If some other file also includes the header file later in the compilation, the pre-processor variable is already defined, so the declarations are not included.

-Of course, the simpler solution is to make use of the (not-yet-standardized) `#pragma once`.
-Your call.
+Of course, the simpler solution is to make use of `#pragma once`.
+Unfortunately this directive is not technically part of the C++ standard, so compilers are not guaranteed to know how to use it.
+That said, all major modern C++ compilers do have it implemented properly.

+If you use the `SOME_VARIABLE_NAME` approach, you should make sure to use a consistent style for your project.
+It is typically an all caps variable, the indicated the project or directory name and the filename that it is protecting.
+This for extra.hpp we could have used something like `LAB_VECTORS_EXTRA_HPP`.

 ## Coding Assignment